A Heartfelt Goodbye to Telltale Games - Mandatory

 — Telltale Games (@telltalegames) September 21, 2018

-Due to the lack of sales Telltale announced on Friday that they would be closing their doors and narrowed their previous staff of hundreds down to a mere 25.
+Due to the lack of sales, Telltale announced on Friday that they were closing their doors and narrowed their previous staff of hundreds down to a mere 25.

 It was a heartbreaking moment for me.
-I’ve been looking forward to continuing the journey of Bigby Wolf in The Wolf Among Us: Season 2 (season one was in my top five games of the year in 2014).
+I’ve been looking forward to continuing the journey of Bigby Wolf in The Wolf Among Us: Season 2 (Season One was in my top five games of the year in 2014).
 I’ll never know the fate of Snow or Bigby or Faith.
-Along with the cancelation of Netflix’s deal for Stranger Things and a Game of Thrones: Season 2, it feels worse to know they will never see the light of day rather than waiting for them.
-No more Batman: The Telltale Series, Guardians of The Galaxy: The Telltale Series, Minecraft: Story Mode, … They will only live on in memories.
+Along with the cancellation of Netflix’s deal for Stranger Things and a Game of Thrones: Season 2, it feels worse to know they will never see the light of day rather than waiting for them.
+No more Batman: The Telltale Series, Guardians of The Galaxy: The Telltale Series, or Minecraft: Story Mode.
+These titles will only live on in memories.